Go Back Email Link

 • 1 tablespoon lemon juice

-• ½ cup olive oil or any neutral oil such as rice bran, canola, vegetable etc
+• ½ cup light olive oil or any neutral oil such as rice bran or vegetable

 Instructions